Skip to content

 So why does it feel like the melatonin did it?

-- You started it because your sleep was already off.
-Short, broken sleep raises stress hormones like cortisol, and cortisol nudges the skin toward more oil and more inflammation.
+• You started it because your sleep was already off.
+Short, broken sleep raises stress signaling, and that stress response acts directly on the skin: research on acne inflammation has found that nerve signals released under stress increase the size of sebaceous glands and their oil output, and trigger local inflammation around them (Toyoda & Morohashi, 2003, Dermatology; DOI).
 The melatonin is a response to the problem, not the source of it.

-- The format, not the melatonin.
-Gummies carry added sugar, and sharp blood-sugar swings are one of the better-established dietary links to breakouts.
+• The format, not the melatonin.
+Gummies carry added sugar, and sharp blood-sugar swings are one of the better-established dietary links to breakouts, tested directly in a randomized controlled trial where a low-glycemic-load diet significantly reduced acne lesions over 12 weeks compared with a conventional higher-sugar diet (Smith et al., 2007, Am J Clin Nutr; DOI).
 A sugary nightly gummy is a different input than a plain melatonin tablet.

 What actually drives hormonal acne

 If breakouts track with your cycle or sit along your jaw and chin, the root-level drivers are usually hormonal rather than anything in your supplement drawer.
-Androgens raise oil production, blood-sugar spikes and insulin amplify that signal, and inflammation turns a clogged pore into an angry one.
+Androgens act directly on the sebaceous glands, and androgen-driven sebum production is considered a required step in the development of acne (Del Rosso & Kircik, 2023, J Dermatolog Treat; DOI).
+Blood-sugar spikes and insulin amplify that androgen signal, and inflammation turns a clogged pore into an angry one.
 Stress and lost sleep sit underneath all three.
 That's the system worth addressing, and it's why our deeper read on what really causes hormonal acne and the blood-sugar and hormone link are the more useful places to look.

 Supporting the daily systems underneath helps more than chasing one product in or out.
 Hormone Balance is built around the active-form nutrients and bioactives your body uses to support steady hormones and blood sugar day to day, which is the terrain hormonal acne grows out of.
 It's daily foundational support, not a spot treatment.